 Southern bluefin tuna (Thunnus maccoyii) is found in the southern hemisphere, mainly in waters between 30° and 50° S. The stock is assessed and managed by the Commission for the Conservation of Southern Bluefin Tuna (CCSBT).
 While the IATTC, ICCAT, IOTC and WCPFC have in principle a mandate to manage all tunas in their respective Convention Areas, in practice they defer to CCSBT for management of southern bluefin.
-Practically all of the catches are made in the IOTC, ICCAT and WCPFC convention areas (~60% in the Indian Ocean, ~24% in the Pacific Ocean and ~15% in the Atlantic Ocean).
+Practically all of the catches are made in the IOTC, ICCAT and WCPFC convention areas (~62% in the Indian Ocean, ~24% in the Pacific Ocean and ~14% in the Atlantic Ocean).

-Southern bluefin catches in 2021 were about 16,800 tonnes, a 7% increase from 2020.
+Southern bluefin catches in 2022 were about 17,100 tonnes, a 2% increase from 2021.
 Virtually all of the catches are made by longline (69%) and purse seine (29%).
 Current catches are about 20% of what they were at their peak, in 1961.
 (Figure SH-1).
 The stock of southern bluefin is heavily overfished.
 However, overfishing is not occurring due to measures taken in a rebuilding plan.

 Figure SH-1.
-Catches of southern bluefin tuna from 1952 to 2021, by gear type.
+Catches of southern bluefin tuna from 1952 to 2022, by gear type.

 Southern bluefin tuna is assessed by the Extended Scientific Committee (ESC) of the CCSBT.
-The latest full stock assessment was conducted in 2020.
+The latest full stock assessment was conducted in 2023.
 Since 2017, CCSBT has measured reproductive capacity as Total Reproductive Output (TRO) rather than SSB.
-The 2020 stock assessment suggested that the southern bluefin TRO is at 20% of its initial value as well as below the level that could produce maximum sustainable yield.
-However, there have been improvements since the 2011 stock assessment, which indicated the stock in 2011 was 5.5 % of the initial SSB proxy, and the 2017 stock assessment, which indicated the stock was at 13% of initial TRO in 2017.
-According to the 2020 assessment (Figure SH-2):
+The 2023 stock assessment suggested that the southern bluefin TRO is at 23% of its initial value as well as below the level that could produce maximum sustainable yield.
+According to the 2023 assessment (Figure SH-2):

-- 1. The current ratio of TRO{current}/TRO{MSY} is estimated at 0.69 (range: 0.49-1.03).
+- 1. The current ratio of TRO{current}/TRO{MSY} is estimated at 0.85 (range: 0.61-1.29).
 This indicates that the stock is in an overfished state.
-TRO is estimated to be between 16% and 24% of the unfished level.
+TRO is estimated to be between 21% and 29% of the unfished level.
 Spawning biomass has been rebuilding since the implementation of CCSBT's management procedure. - 2.
-The ratio of F{current}/F{MSY} is estimated at 0.52 (range: 0.37-0.73), indicating that overfishing is not occurring.
+The ratio of F{current}/F{MSY} is estimated at 0.46 (range: 0.34-0.65), indicating that overfishing is not occurring.
 While overfishing was taking place in recent years, current fishing mortality has been reduced below the MSY level following reductions in overall catch. - 3.
-The estimate of MSY is 33,200 tonnes, well above current catch levels (16,800 t in 2021).
+The estimate of MSY is 30,648 tonnes, well above current catch levels (17,139 t in 2022).